15 min read

 Netlify deploy log showing the BatchLab plugin converting pages to Markdown, generating llms.txt and sitemap artifacts, and scoring AI-readability during a production build

-• Decision: Position the product around strategic content control, not just SEO optimization.
+• Decision: Position the product around strategic content control, not just SEO/SEM optimization.

 • Options considered: Pure optimization layer (help content rank better); strategic control layer (help organizations own their content representation across AI systems); both, with optimization as the entry point.